Howmet Aerospace Inc at Cowen Aerospace/Defense & Industrials Co

 Gautam J. Khanna - Cowen and Company, LLC, Research Division - MD & Senior Analyst

-Okay.
-Thank you.
-Good morning, everyone.
-Thanks for making it through the process of dialing in virtually to our 42nd annual Aerospace, Defense and Industrial conference.
-We're very fortunate to have with us today kicking off the management team of Howmet Aerospace, along with PT, who runs Investor Relations, who many of you know.

-This is meant to be kind of an interview style format.
-If you have questions, there is a way to shoot them over to me.
-I'll try to get to them at the end.
-But I thought maybe it would be best to just get into it, if that's okay with all of you, gentlemen.

-John C. Plant - Howmet Aerospace Inc. - Executive Chairman & Co-CEO
+John C. Plant - Howmet Aerospace Inc. - Executive Chairman & CEO

 Questions and Answers:Gautam J. Khanna - Cowen and Company, LLC, Research Division - MD & Senior Analyst